matteoferla/crysalin/README.md

 See [filtering](code/filter.py) for the filtering scripts

-Even if the models are polyglycine, they can tell if there are clashes.
+Even if the models are polyglycine, they can be used to tell if there are clashes.
 Here is a prelimary plot of progress of the generated models:
 ![img.png](images/iterations.png)